shawila/cheers/README.md

 # Put it all together

 Now that we have both the chatbot and the robot arm code running, typing `!tip` in Twitch chat should initiate the robot arm movement.

+# Setup stream

+Check out this [blog post](http://dev.en-japan.io/user-test-with-obs/) by yours truly for some easy-to-follow instructions on how to set up OBS to stream on Twitch.